mwrnd/innova2_flex_xcku15p_notes/README.md

 These notes include step-by-step instructions for setting up an Innova-2 system and preparing the Innova-2 for FPGA development.

+If you experience any problems, search the [Nvidia SoC and SmartNIC Forum](https://forums.developer.nvidia.com/c/infrastructure/software-and-drivers/soc-and-smartnic/530) and this project's [Issues](https://github.com/mwrnd/innova2_flex_xcku15p_notes/issues?q=is%3Aissue+is%3Aopen+is%3Aclosed).

 # Table of Contents

    * [Required Materials](#required-materials)